viamrobotics/docs/docs/tutorials/webcam-line-follower-robot.md

 ### Configuring the hardware components

+Configure the board per the [Board Component topic](/components/board/).
+We named ours `local`.
+Use type `board` and model `pi` if you're using a Raspberry Pi.

-Configure the base per the [Base Component topic](../../components/base/).
+Configure the wheeled base per the [Base Component topic](../../components/base/).
+We named ours `scuttlebase`.

 Configure the [camera](../../components/camera/) as described in this tutorial: [Connect and configure a webcam](../../tutorials/configure-a-camera/#connect-and-configure-a-webcam).
 You can skip the section on camera calibration since it is not needed for the line follower.